Kourtney Kardashian’s Daughter Wears $400 Gucci Shoes To School, Instagram Is ‘Shook’

 Kim refrained from dropping any designer names in her caption.
 She simply acknowledged the end of Spring Break.
 There’s no denying that the Kardashian-Jenner children are style icons.
 North West has entire Vogue articles written about her wardrobe.
 Kylie Jenner’s fans now appear as engrossed by Stormi’s extravagant clothing as they are with the makeup mogul herself.

 Admittedly, Penelope’s loafers are stylish.
-Fashionistas will recognize them as having been worn by supermodel, Gigi Hadid.
-Then again, not all fans seem to feel that a six-year-old in $400 loafers is appropriate.
+Fashionistas will recognize them as having been worn by supermodel Gigi Hadid.
+Then again, not all fans seem to feel that a 6-year-old in $400 loafers is appropriate.

 Kourtney may not be as controversial as her sisters, but she’s made her fair share of headlines over the years.
 As an advocate of co-sleeping and gluten-free, dairy-free living, this Kardashian’s parenting methods continue to be debated.
 Kourtney’s Poosh website now comes with blog posts endorsing her various philosophies.

 Penelope Disick might not be as famous as her cousin, North West, but she’s making her mark in the world of celebrity kids.
-She frequently appears on her mother’s Instagram and likewise features on her father, Scott Disick’s feed.
+She frequently appears on her mother’s Instagram and likewise features on her father Scott Disick’s feed.

 Kourtney and Scott are also parents to Mason and Reign.
 All three children are regulars on Keeping Up With The Kardashians.
 As of April 9 though, their popularity hangs in the balance.
 Season 16 of the much-loved reality show recently aired.